History of the ages

 If you're interested in history, there's plenty to captivate you here

 Imagine oak woodlands, granite crags and fast flowing rivers - this sets the scene for the Goodameavy estate at Shaugh Bridge.
-As you enjoy a stroll through the woods, or a longer walk up on to the open moorland, it's worth taking the time to look around you.

 - Throughout the woodland, charcoal hearths can be found, telling us that they were actively coppiced at one time.